abemscac/react-slice-context/README.md

 ## Get Context Value Outside of Components

-To access the context value outside of components, you can simply utilize the `getState()` function provided by `createSliceContext(options)`.
+To get context value outside of components, you can simply utilize the `getState()` function provided by `createSliceContext(options)`.
 For example:

 ```ts
 // Context